pdjr-beatrice/log/log/docs/log-atrest.md

-# NAME

-log-atrest - check whether a log show's the vessel was at rest.
+# log-atrest - check whether a log show's the vessel was at rest.

 ## SYNOPIS